that-coding-kid/Saarthi/README.md

-# SIF Space Hackathon'2023 Repository

-This repository contains our works for the Space Hackathon '2023 held at the Indian International Space Festival 2023.
-This made it to the top 50 final teams.
 The problem statement includes building a voice-powered chatbot for the BHUVAN portal.

-## Overview
+##
-The problem statement expects us to build a chatbot capable of understanding and processing multilingual voice‐based search queries.
+In this project,  we plan to build a chatbot capable of understanding and processing multilingual voice‐based search queries.
 It should accurately interpret the user’s query and deliver context-aware responses.
 We are expected to enhance the user experience through a well-built voice-enabled interface.
 SAARTHI is our voice-powered chatbot.

 ## Prerequisites